Frequently Asked Questions

 Student researchers may be the PI on a project.
 However, the project must be signed by the student's faculty research advisor before it is eligible for review by the IRB.

-Research staff such as statisticians, secretaries, and others who handle data or assist with manuscript preparation need not be listed and need not complete the training.
+Research staff such as statisticians, secretaries, and others who handle de-identified data or assist with manuscript preparation need not be listed and need not complete the training.
+The PI and all Co-PIs must be listed.

-A PI should submit the names of co-PIs and others who will interact with the subjects, either in the proposal or in a separate memo, as all investigators must complete the required IRB Ethics training.
-If students are used in interactions with subjects, a memo outlining personnel changes and the supporting training verification must be submitted as a project amendment when the students are replaced on the project.
+A PI should submit the names of Co-PIs and others who will interact with the subjects, either in the proposal or in the study personnel form, as all investigators must complete the required IRB ethics training.
+If students are used in interactions with subjects, a study personnel form with changes and the supporting training verification must be submitted as a project amendment when the students are replaced on the project.

-The required forms as well as all the supporting guidelines and training information is available at IRBNet in the forms and reference library on the project designer page.
+The required forms as well as all the supporting guidelines and training information is available on the IRB website.
+Forms can also be found in the IRBNet reference library.

-The Principal Investigator is responsible and should call the Office of Research and Sponsored Projects (ORSP) at 915-747-8841 to report research-related injuries or problems as soon as they occur.
+The Principal Investigator is responsible and should call the IRB office at 915-747-7693 or 915-747-8841 to report research-related injuries or problems as soon as they occur.